eyeonus/Trade-Dangerous/README.txt

        --to Aulin

    --via <station or system>
-     Lets you specify a station that must be between start and final, requires that hops be at least 2 e.g.
+     Lets you specify a station that must be between the second and final hop.
+     Requires that hops be at least 2. e.g.
        --via Enterprise
        --via Chango